ddekadt/instrumentally_inclusive_replication_public/README.md

-# Archive for "A Note on Turnbull-Dugarte & López Ortega (2024)"
+# Archive for "Replication of Turnbull-Dugarte & López Ortega (2024)"

-This repo includes all markdown, code, and supporting files to reproduce "A Note on 'Instrumentally Inclusive: The Political Psychology of Homonationalism' (Turnbull-Dugarte & López Ortega, 2024)," published at the _American Political Science Review_.
-This report highlights two major concerns, and a range of more minor concerns/issues, with that paper.
+This repo includes all markdown, code, and supporting files to reproduce "Replication of 'Instrumentally Inclusive: The Political Psychology of Homonationalism' (Turnbull-Dugarte & López Ortega, 2024)," published at the _American Political Science Review_.
+The report highlights two major concerns, and a range of more minor concerns/issues, with that paper.

 Shortcuts: